 About the Band

 Easter is an American post punk rock band formed in the early 1980s in Los Angeles, California and were quickly signed to the Capital Records distributed label Chameleon Records.
 The band has been constant with it's three core members Danny Dean (guitar vocals), Chad Carrier (bass, vocals), and Korky Ollerton (drums, vocals).
-Other former members include Mike Ness (Social Distortion), Brent Liles (Social Distortion / Agent Orange), Jerry Davidson ( Clickfaster), Michael Ubaldiniand, and Chris Wakula,
+Other former members include Mike Ness (Social Distortion), Brent Liles (Social Distortion / Agent Orange), Billy Livesley (Guitar), Dave Corradi (Guitar), Jerry Davidson ( Slickfaster), Michael Ubaldiniand and Chris Wakula,

 Eminent at the golden age of MTV, the band were easily recognizable by their motorcycles and black leather jackets, the way they were pictured in their MTV video hits Lights Out and Manhattan Boy, Easter achieved commercial success with several music videos and enjoyed nationwide radio rotation including heavy airplay on 91X (Los Angeles) and a number one requested song in heavy rotation on the World Famous KROQ, also in Los Angeles.